 Patient and Family Rights and Responsibilities

-- Receive medical care without regard to race, creed, color, national origin, religion, sex, sexual orientation, marital status, age (within guidelines), or disability.
+- Receive medical care without regard to race, creed, color, national origin, religion, sex, gender identity, sexual orientation, marital status, age (within guidelines), or disability.

 - Receive prompt life-saving treatment in an emergency without discrimination on account of economic status or source of payment and without delay for purposes of discussing source of payment.